2007 NCAA National Collegiate women's ice hockey tournament

 The 2007 NCAA National Collegiate Women's Ice Hockey Tournament involved eight schools playing in single-elimination play to determine the national champion of women's NCAA Division I college ice hockey.
 It began on March 9, 2007, and ended with the championship game on March 18.
 The quarterfinals were conducted at the homes of the seeded teams, and the Frozen Four was conducted at Lake Placid, NY.
 A total of seven games were played.
+Wisconsin defeated Minnesota Duluth 4-1 to win the championship.

 Qualifying teams

 The winners of the ECAC, WCHA, and Hockey East tournaments all received automatic berths to the NCAA tournament.
 The other five teams were selected at-large.
 The top four teams were then seeded and received home ice for the quarterfinals.